Paeng Nepomuceno: From sportswriters

 The Philippine Sportswriters Association recognized Nepomuceno as the Athlete of the Year five times (in 1976, 1980, 1984, 1992, and 1996).
 The association inducted him to their Hall of Fame in 1997, and in 1999 named him Athlete of the Century and in 2000 he was named among the "Athletes of the Millennium".

-The World Bowling Writers awarded him the Mort Luby Jr. Distinguished Service Award, named him World Bowler of the Year three times (1984, 1985, and 1992), and named him to the World Bowling Writers Hall of Fame in 1993 as its first inductee.
+The World Bowling Writers awarded him the Mort Luby Jr. Distinguished Service Award.
+On April 19, 2009, in Barnsley, England.
+The award is the highest honor given by the World Bowling Writers for lifetime contributions to the sport.
+He was named World Bowler of the Year three times (1984, 1985, and 1992), and named him to the World Bowling Writers Hall of Fame in 1993 as its first inductee.
+With this accolade, Nepomuceno became the first and only bowling athlete in the world to have received all major awards and recognitions possible from the World Bowling Writers.

 Other

 The Philippine Jaycees gave Nepomuceno a Ten Outstanding Young Men Award in 1978.
 He was inducted into the De La Salle Alumni Association Sports Hall of Fame in 2003 and was also awarded with the Distinguished Lasallian Award in 2009.
 He has been part of Adamson University's Hall of Fame since 2012.

 He has been honored four times in the Guinness World Records.
 They recognized him as the "youngest tenpin bowling champion" by winning the 1976 Bowling World Cup in Tehran, for winning "most wins of the tenpin bowling world cup (1976, 1980, 1992, and 1996)", and for "most tenpin bowling titles" (133 titles as of 2020 records).

+He has now 137 career titles.

 Personal life

 Paeng Nepomuceno has been married to Saira ("Pinky") Puyat since he was 25.
 They have a son and two daughters.

 Nepomuceno is a physical fitness enthusiast and also participates in runs and lifts weights as cross-training to improve his performance in bowling.

-Currently he is a professor and a senior lecturer at the University of the Philippines.
+He used to be a professor and a senior lecturer at the University of the Philippines.